-This is possible, provided that you have less than 50 minutes or 50MB left in your current goodybag.
+This is possible, provided that you have less than 100MB or 100 minutes left in your current goodybag.
 See here for the instructions to purchase a goodybag early.

 You can then buy a new goodybag to replace your active goodybag.

-If you try to buy a new goodybag while you still have more than 50 minutes or 50MB left, your goodybag will be queued but won't activate before the previous one expires.
+If you try to buy a new goodybag while you still have more than 100MB or 100 minutes left, your goodybag will be queued but won't activate before the previous one expires.